 Conservation Agenda

-Connecticut’s forests, parks and trails are critical underpinnings of the quality of life for all state residents, contributing meaningfully to water quality, recreational opportunity, public health and our shared economic potential.
+Connecticut’s forests, parks and trails are critical underpinnings of the quality of life for all state residents, contributing meaningfully to water quality, recreational opportunity, environmental resiliency, public health and our shared economic potential.
 Investment in conservation is an essential strategy to continue this legacy and realize a vision of the state as an outstanding place for all to enjoy.

 CFPA has put forward a conservation agenda for Connecticut’s future every year since 1897.
-Our 2024 Conservation Agenda builds on this strong tradition and also looks forward by addressing equity and climate issues on our treasured natural lands.
+Our 2025 Conservation Agenda builds on this strong tradition and also looks forward by addressing equity and climate issues on our treasured natural lands.
 Below are our top recommendations on State and Federal priorities for 2024, or view a one-page summary.

 State Priorities